usawco/wallpaper/README.md

 * Create NODE_HOME environment variable
 * Add %NODE_HOME% to the PATH variable

+> Or use the Node.js .msi installer

 # Usage Notes
-The same two files are created in the /tmp directory each time 'wallpaper exec' or 'wallpaper gen' is run.
+The same two files are created in the configured imagePathDirectory each time 'wallpaper exec' or 'wallpaper gen' is run.

 ```
 $ ls -l /tmp/wallpaper*